ethersphere/eth-utils/README.md

 - the nodes log into `<root>/00.<runid>.log`, `<root>/01.<runid>.log`, ...
 - `<runid>` is just an arbitrary tag or index you can use to log multiple subsequent launches of the same cluster, I recommend sequential double digit ids
-- **WARNING** The nodes do not launch in mining mode by default since there is a conflict, until #555 is fixed in which case remove this comment
 - the cluster can be killed with `killall -QUIT geth` (FIXME: should record PIDs)
 - the nodes can be restarted from the same state individually using the `gethup.sh` script
 - if you want to interact with the nodes, use a json-rpc client